MagnusThor/demolished-rail/readme.md

 # demolished-rail

 This repository contains a TypeScript animation framework called **demolished-rail**, designed for creating complex and dynamic animations with ease.
 The framework provides a structured approach to building animations using scenes, entities, and a sequence controller.
 It also includes features like BPM synchronization, beat and tick events, and audio analysis (FFT) to create interactive and audio-reactive visualizations.

 ## Features

 * **Scene-based animation:** Organize animations into scenes with defined start times and durations.
 * **Entity management:** Create and manage individual animatable entities within scenes.
     * **Canvas-based entities:** Draw animations using the HTML5 Canvas API.
-    * **Shader-based entities:** Leverage WebGL shaders for high-performance graphics.
+    * **Shader-based entities:** Leverage WebGL shaders or WebGPU shaders for high-performance graphics.
+        * **WebGL support:** Create entities with WebGL shaders using `GLSLShaderEntity` and `GLSLShaderRenderer`.
+        * **WGSL support:** Create entities with WGSL shaders for modern, safe, and portable graphics.
         * **Multi-pass rendering:** Supports 1-n shader programs/buffers for complex effects.
         * **Texture support:** Use 1-n textures within each shader program.
         * **Custom uniforms:** Pass custom data to your shaders for dynamic control.